 Use a fog machine in your haunted house.
 The fog covers the floor and makes the room appear more spooky.
 People will forget they are walking through a classroom.

 Have student volunteers dress up and jump out to scare people.
 The student could be lying in a coffin or hiding behind a tombstone.
 The scare is what makes haunted houses so much fun.

-- Create a list of materials you need and ask parents and students to bring them in if they can.
+Create a list of materials you need and ask parents and students to bring them in prior to the scheduled event if they can.

 Warn parents and students that the haunted house may not be suitable for younger kids or people with certain medical conditions.